DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-14-better-feedback-for-automatically-rejected-applications.md

 At the moment, candidates are penalised in two ways when their application is automatically rejected.

-Firstly, they don’t get feedback straight away.
+Firstly, they do not get feedback straight away.
 Secondly, the feedback they eventually receive is free text and inconsistent with the structured feedback they would receive for an application rejected in the normal way.

 If we give candidates the same type of feedback as normally rejected applications, they’ll be able to compare feedback more easily with other rejected applications.
 This will help to give them a better chance of applying again successfully.